Guide · How to slow-mo a video on Mac

 4. Export

-Crisp renders the slow-motion clip on your Mac and saves it beside the original — watermark-free.
+Crisp renders the slow-motion clip on your Mac and saves it beside the original — one-time.

 Want buttery-smooth slow motion?